KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/tutoring.md

 # Asynchronous tutoring

 Beyond the weekly meeting, you may receive assistance from your supervisor over Slack (ssas-students.slack.com - ask your supervisor to register you if you are not already) or email.
+Much tutoring consists of reading and commenting on drafts of the thesis report.
+If you desire prompt feedback, please agree on a date for submitting your draft to your supervisor.
+That way, the supervisor can book the required reading time in the agenda, and thus provide very prompt feedback.
+Otherwise, response time will depend on how heavily booked the supervisor happens to be when the draft is received.

 # Weekly update